LGBTQ rights in Bosnia and Herzegovina: Law regarding same-sex sexual activity

 Bosnia and Herzegovina is a federation consisting of two entities, namely the Federation of Bosnia and Herzegovina and the Republika Srpska.
 Same-sex sexual activity was legalized in the Federation of Bosnia and Herzegovina in 1996 and in the Republika Srpska in 1998, by those two entities adopting their own criminal laws.
 The Brčko District followed suit and legalized homosexuality in 2003, making it legal nationwide since then.
 The age of consent is equal and set at 14 years, regardless of gender and/or sexual orientation (having sexual relations with a person under 14 is considered statutory rape).

 Recognition of same-sex relationships

+Ottoman Empire

+In 1858, the Ottoman Empire legalized same-sex sexual intercourse.